 Island Vintage Coffee at the Royal Hawaiian Center in Waikiki has a cult following among repeat visitors to the island.
 It’s a welcome respite from the bustle of Bannister Street below, and yet somehow the coffee and food always feel homey, fresh, and authentic.

-We love their vegan poke and the huge, colorful açaí bowls.
+We love their excellent regular or vegan poke and the huge, colorful açaí bowls.
 Don’t miss the Hawaiian Honey Latte, which is one of the best on the island.
 And if you want to try Kona coffee but won’t be going to the Big Island, this is a great place to do it.

 Because of its central location, Island Vintage is also great for a quick breakfast, coffee, or lunch in between doing other activities in Waikiki or greater Honolulu.